urschrei/cocktails/branch_and_bound_explanation.md

 **What it does**: Returns the total number of candidate cocktails remaining.

-**Logic**: This is the most optimistic bound - it assumes we could make ALL remaining cocktails.
+**Logic**: This is the most optimistic bound; it assumes we could make ALL remaining cocktails.

 **When it prunes**: When even making all remaining cocktails wouldn't beat our current best solution.